Buying Your First Boat on a Budget : PART II

 By the way these are great keel protectors if you are looking for one.

-- The back of the boat on the transom look for spider cracks or major cracks in the gel coat this could be signs of a rotten transom and is flexing from powering up the engine and stern drive.
+Look at the back of the boat, on the transom, for spider cracks or major cracks in the gel coat.
+This could be signs of a rotten transom where it's flexing from powering up the engine and stern drive.

-They will have to cut out all the rotten wood and replace it with marine grade plywood and re glass the wood seal and match the gel coat to the color of the boat.
+A repair shop will have to cut out all the rotten wood and replace it with marine grade plywood.
+They'll also have to re-glass the wood seal and match the gel coat to the color of the boat.

-Very expensive and more than likely exceed the value of the boat.
+This is very expensive and more than likely will exceed the value of the boat.

-- Main seats inside the boat close ups of any tears and any close ups of damaged carpet or any places of the flooring that may be rotten or soft.
+Look at the main seats inside the boat close for any tears.
+Request close up photos of damaged carpet or any places in the flooring that may be rotten or soft.

-- Pictures of the back seats and the dog house for the engine if there is vinyl covering it.
+Back seats and the dog house for the engine if there is vinyl covering it

-- Picture of the instruments close up.
-If there is major fading and the lenses are very clouded up and you cannot see the instrument lettering very clearly then there is a good chance you will be replacing all the instruments soon.
+You'll want to see photos of the instruments close up.
+If there is major fading and the lenses are very clouded up, so that you can't see the instrument lettering very clearly, then there's a good chance you'll be replacing all the instruments soon.

-- Picture of the engine, both sides close ups bellow the bottom of the engine in the bilge area.
+You'll definitely want photos of the engine.
+Request both sides as well as close ups below the bottom of the engine in the bilge area.

-You are looking for oil puddles and excessive oil stains.
-Also the cleanliness of the engine.
-If boats are properly cared for and stored either indoors or have covers on them the engines stay very clean.
+You're looking for oil puddles, excessive oil stains and the cleanliness of the engine.
+If boats are properly cared for and stored either indoors or have covers on them, the engines stay very clean.

 Look for oil down around the engine itself.
 If you think there are any oil leaks on the engine don’t be afraid to ask for a close up picture and ask the seller about it.

-No bilge area is going to be spotless unless the owner has gotten in there and steamed cleaned the engine and bilge area or possibly used our amazing bilge cleaner.
+No bilge area is going to be spotless unless the owner has gotten in there and steam cleaned the engine and bilge area or used our amazing bilge cleaner.

 A thin film of old oil stains is normal.
 It’s the fresh puddles or oil dripping off the sides or back of the engine you should be concerned with.